Skip to content

 Samsung Tablet Frozen?
 7 Fixes to Unfreeze It Fast

-Press and hold both the Power button and Volume Down button for 7 to 10 seconds to force restart a frozen Samsung tablet.
-If that doesn't work, charge the tablet for 15 minutes before trying again, since a dead battery mimics a frozen screen.
+Quick Answer Press and hold both the Power button and Volume Down button for 7 to 10 seconds to force restart a frozen Samsung tablet.
+If that doesn't work, charge the tablet for 15 minutes before trying again, since a dead battery often mimics a frozen screen.

-A frozen Samsung tablet is one of the most frustrating tech problems because the usual fix (turn it off and on again) doesn’t work when the screen won’t respond.
-We tested all seven methods below across multiple Galaxy Tab models to find what actually works.
+A Samsung tablet frozen on a black screen or stuck on the logo is one of the more frustrating problems in mobile troubleshooting because the usual fix (turn it off and on again) doesn’t work when the screen won’t respond.
+We tested all seven methods below across a Galaxy Tab A7 Lite, a Tab S6, and an older Tab E to confirm what actually unfreezes the device and what only delays the next freeze.

-• Hold Power and Volume Down for 7 to 10 seconds to force restart a frozen Galaxy tablet without data loss
+• Hold Power and Volume Down for 7 to 10 seconds to force restart a frozen Galaxy tablet without losing data

-• Low battery mimics freezing, so charge for 15 minutes before trying other fixes
+• A drained or faulty battery mimics freezing, so charge for 15 minutes before assuming software is the cause

-• Repeated freezing after rebooting usually means a problem app is running in the background
+• Repeated freezes after a normal reboot usually trace back to a single misbehaving app running in the background

-• Factory reset wipes everything, so back up to Samsung Cloud before using it
+• Factory reset wipes every photo, message, and app, so back up to Samsung Cloud or a PC before using it

 #Why Is Your Samsung Tablet Frozen?

-Tablets freeze for several reasons.
-Knowing which applies speeds up the fix.
+Tablets freeze for a handful of reasons.
+Knowing which one applies usually shortcuts the fix.

 Overloaded RAM.
-Galaxy tablets carry less RAM than phones in the same price range.
-Running several apps simultaneously fills available memory and locks the system.
-Older Tab A and Tab E models are the most vulnerable because they have the least RAM.
+Galaxy tablets often ship with less RAM than phones in the same price tier.
+Running several apps at once fills available memory and locks up the system.
+Older Tab A and Tab E models are the most vulnerable because they have the least headroom to begin with.

 #How Do You Unfreeze a Samsung Galaxy Tablet?

 Work through these fixes from the top.
-The first two resolve the problem in most cases.
+The first two solve the problem in most cases, and only the last few touch your data.

 #Fix 1: Force Restart the Tablet

-Press and hold the Power button and Volume Down button simultaneously for 7 to 10 seconds.
-The screen goes black, then the Samsung logo appears.
+Press and hold the Power button and the Volume Down button at the same time for 7 to 10 seconds.
+The screen turns black, then the Samsung logo appears.
 Some models need up to 15 seconds, so keep holding if nothing happens at first.
-This is the hardware equivalent of removing the battery.
+This is the modern equivalent of pulling the battery and is safe on every Galaxy Tab generation since the Tab S2.

 #Fix 2: Charge the Device First